Our Mission Statement

 What is The Lawrence Register?

-In the meantime, I was watching this new technology called “the world wide web” with intense excitement and discussing it with our patrons.
+In the meantime, I was watching this new technology called the “World Wide Web” with intense excitement and discussing it with our patrons.
 One day, Lisa Boyer overheard me talking about making my own website.
-She approached me with the offer to help me with the technology if I would get material typed in a format we could put online.
+She offered to help me with the technology if I could get material typed in a format we could put online.

-We did this for about a year, but then I decided it was time to learn how to be able to put items online without anyone’s help.
-So I began the task of learning how to code HTML and the process of putting material on the ‘internet.’
+We did this for about a year, but then I decided it was time to learn how to put items online without anyone’s help.
+So, I began learning how to code HTML and the process of putting material on the internet.’

-After I received my promotion to the Hamner Room Manager in 1998, I was getting so many requests for volunteers to help type material, I could hardly keep up with the demand.
+After I received my promotion to the Hamner Room Manager in 1998, I received so many requests for volunteers to help type material that I could hardly keep up with the demand.
 One of these volunteers was Sharon Kouns, who started helping me with the HTML coding.
 I would work from home in the evenings and well past midnight.
-Then Sharon would log into our site and take over until mid-mornings.
+Then Sharon would log into our site and take over until mid-morning.

-“The victim of my own success,” was what my old supervisor told me, with a grin!
-I never dreamed The Lawrence Register would become such a success as it was.
-In November of 1998, I was honored when The Ohio Library Council asked me to teach other libraries in the state of Ohio how to set up genealogy websites for their libraries.
-Our website has also been featured in best-selling books and many authors have used our site as their own references.
+My old supervisor told me, “The victim of my own success,” with a grin!
+I never dreamed The Lawrence Register would become such a success.
+In November 1998, I was honored when the Ohio Library Council asked me to teach other libraries in the state of Ohio how to set up genealogy websites for their libraries.
+Our website has also been featured in best-selling books, and many authors have used our site as their own references.

 –Martha J. Martin